 Amongst the quiet of the olive groves, we will walk to the spot where Charlie Donnelly is thought to have been killed alongside many of his companions from the American Abraham Lincoln Brigade.
 Our walk will also take in some extensive Republican trench emplacements and the memorial to those who died at Jarama.

 This unusual walking tour includes lunch at a local restaurant, the Meson El Cid, which has one of the very few museums devoted to the Spanish civil war in Madrid.
 The museum is a fascinating cornucopia, housing hundreds of artifacts which have been retrieved from the battlefield of Jarama over the years.

 Book this tour at email@example.com

 More about the Abraham Lincoln Brigade, Charlie Donnelly and the Battle of Jarama

-On 18 February 1937 the republicans launched a major counter offensive.
+In mid-February 1937 the Republicans launched a major counter offensive at Jarama.
 The International Brigades were once again in the thick of the fighting and this time the American volunteers of the Abraham Lincoln Brigade were in the vanguard.
-The Lincoln’s suffered extensive casualties before the offensive was abandoned and amongst the dead lay the young Irish poet Charlie Donnelly (below).
+The Lincoln’s suffered extensive casualties before the offensive was abandoned and amongst the dead lay the young Irish poet Charlie Donnelly.

-Charlie Donnelly was born in County Tyrone in 1914.
-Both a radical and a rebel, Charlie moved to London where he supported himself by journalism, writing and casual work until the winter of 1936 when he joined the International Brigades.
+Charlie Donnelly (above) was born in County Tyrone in 1914.
+Both a radical and a rebel, Charlie moved to London and joined the International Brigades in the winter of 1936.
 Like many Irish volunteers, Donnelly preferred to fight alongside the Americans rather than the British and he was attached to the Abraham Lincoln Brigade.
 When his unit came under fire Donnelly was killed instantly, aged 22.
 His body has never been recovered.